ericjohannes/weather/README.md

 This project ingests some weather, puts it into a database, and exposes the data through a REST API.

+Note, in the process of deploying to AWS I deleted and recreated the github repo so the commit history here does not reflect my commit process when building this app.

 # Questions
 Responses to the several questions for this exercise